chrislambert-ky/report-ky-roadclosures/README.md

 - Consistent, modern CSS across all pages
 - Consistent navigation menu bar with hover effects
 - Launch page with icons, descriptions, and hover effects
-- Analysis by Count: Apache ECharts with count of closures
+- Analysis by Count: Apache ECharts with closure counts
-- Analysis by Duration: Apache ECharts with total hours of closures
+- Analysis by Duration: Apache ECharts with total closure hours
 - Map View: Interactive Leaflet map with marker clustering and detailed pop-ups
-- Table View: Interactive table using AG Grid with filtering and export options
+- Table View: Compact Tabulator tables with pagination, column filtering, CSV export, and a stable layout for narrower browser widths
+- Map + Table View: Row selection and multi-selection that update the visible map markers and show the current record count
+- Grid.js comparison page: Global search plus per-column filters for side-by-side testing
-- PowerBI Dashboard: Embedded PowerBI using iframe.
+- PowerBI Dashboard: Embedded PowerBI using iframe
-- About page with hover over information about myself and this project
+- About page with background information about the project and the author

 ## Under Development
 The following items are still being improved or are planned for future releases: